mogiiee/Real-time-stripe/readme.md

 ### Start the Celery Worker

-In a new terminal session, activate the virtual environment and run:
+In a new terminal session, activate the virtual environment and run: (this is handled in the docker-compose file)

 ```bash
 celery -A app.worker.celery_worker worker --loglevel=info